blehmer/SPECaS/README.md

 ## Why
 Classic specs fell out of favor in agile shops—too long, out of date, rarely read.
 Modern AI changes the calculus: short **atomic requirements** (atoms) with invariants, acceptance, test vectors, and prompts can be diffed, reviewed (deliberated), executed, and evaluated—just like code.

-"Spec as Source" was described by Sean Grove.
-To learn more see <https://notebooklm.google.com/notebook/42929e95-0cbe-44a7-bcd7-23d90a98bc9a>.
+"Spec as Source" was described by Sean Grove in a talk he gave called "The New Code".

 ## Repository layout
 - `spec.md` — **template** spec that demonstrates the expected section ordering and atom structure.
 Use it as a starting point for new product specs.